HEP-FCC/fcc-tutorials/FCCsnowmass.md

   --gdb                 Attach gdb debugger
   --ncpus NCPUS         Start Gaudi in parallel mode using NCPUS processes.
 0
                         => serial mode (default), -1 => use all CPUs
-  --ROOTOutputFile [ROOTOUTPUTFILE]
+  --input [INPUT]       Name of the file to read [unknown owner type] --Blocking [BLOCKING]
+                        if algorithm invokes CPU-blocking system calls
+                        (offloads computations to accelerators or quantum
+                        processors, performs disk or network I/O, is bound by resource synchronization, etc) [Gaudi::Algorithm] --PrintEmptyCounters [PRINTEMPTYCOUNTERS]
+                        force printing of empty counters, otherwise only printed in DEBUG mode [GaudiCommon<Algorithm>] --Filename [FILENAME]
+                        [PythiaInterface]
+  --printPythiaStatistics [PRINTPYTHIASTATISTICS]
+                        Print Pythia Statistics [PythiaInterface] --doEvtGenDecays [DOEVTGENDECAYS]
+                        Do decays with EvtGen [PythiaInterface] --EvtGenDecayFile [EVTGENDECAYFILE]
+                        Name of the EvtGen Decay File [PythiaInterface] --EvtGenParticleDataFile [EVTGENPARTICLEDATAFILE]
+                        Name of the EvtGen Particle Data File [PythiaInterface] --hepmcStatusList HEPMCSTATUSLIST [HEPMCSTATUSLIST ...]
+                        list of hepmc statuses to keep.
+An empty list means all statuses will be kept [HepMCToEDMConverter] --DelphesCard [DELPHESCARD]
+                        Name of Delphes tcl config file with detector and simulation parameters [DelphesSimulation] --ROOTOutputFile [ROOTOUTPUTFILE]
-                        Name of Delphes Root output file, if defined, the Delphes standard tree write out (in addition to FCC- EDM based output to transient data store) [DelphesSimulation] --ApplyGenFilter [APPLYGENFILTER]
+                        Name of Delphes Root output file, if defined, the Delphes standard tree write out (in addition to FCC- EDM based output to transient data store) [DelphesSimulation]
+  --outputs OUTPUTS [OUTPUTS ...]
+                        [DelphesSimulation]
+  --ApplyGenFilter [APPLYGENFILTER]
                         only for debugging purposes.
 If entire MC particle collection is needed, request in cfg file.
                         [DelphesSimulation]
-  --outputs OUTPUTS [OUTPUTS ...]
-                        [DelphesSimulation]
-  --DelphesCard [DELPHESCARD]
-                        Name of Delphes tcl config file with detector and simulation parameters [DelphesSimulation] --PrintEmptyCounters [PRINTEMPTYCOUNTERS]
-                        force printing of empty counters, otherwise only printed in DEBUG mode [GaudiCommon<Algorithm>] --input [INPUT]       Name of the file to read [unknown owner type] --Filename [FILENAME]
-                        [PythiaInterface]
-  --printPythiaStatistics [PRINTPYTHIASTATISTICS]
+  --filename [FILENAME]
-                        Print Pythia Statistics [PythiaInterface] --outputCommands OUTPUTCOMMANDS [OUTPUTCOMMANDS ...]
+                        Name of the file to create [PodioOutput] --outputCommands OUTPUTCOMMANDS [OUTPUTCOMMANDS ...]
                         A set of commands to declare which collections to keep or drop.
-[PodioOutput] --filename [FILENAME]
-                        Name of the file to create [PodioOutput] --filenameRemote [FILENAMEREMOTE]
+[PodioOutput] --filenameRemote [FILENAMEREMOTE]
                         An optional file path to copy the outputfile to.
                         [PodioOutput]
-  --hepmcStatusList HEPMCSTATUSLIST [HEPMCSTATUSLIST ...]
-                        list of hepmc statuses to keep.
-An empty list means all statuses will be kept [HepMCToEDMConverter]

 ```